 Reporting Test Scores to the Examinee

 Within 45 days of the test administration, around the same time the scores are reported to the institutions, your scores will be available on the NITE website.
 To access your scores, you will need: ID number or foreign passport number (with which you registered for the test) and your personal password.
 Your scores will also be emailed to you.
-If you specified that you did not want your scores reported by email, you will receive them only by mail.

 Please note the following clarifications before contacting NITE with regard to your scores: